hexops/machengine.org/content/pkg/mach-flac.md

     <a href="https://github.com/hexops/mach-flac">GitHub repository</a>
 </div>

 FLAC audio decoding and encoding for Zig via the battle-hardened xiph.org libflac

+* [Zero-fuss](../../about/goals#zero-fuss-installation) installation, [cross-compilation](../../about/goals#seamless-cross-compilation) at the flip of a switch, and [broad platform support](../../about/platforms).
+* Encoding & decoding support

 ## Experimental